 The Land and Agricultural Development Bank of South Africa is an agricultural development financial institution.
 It is a state owned agricultural bank with an objective of serving emerging and commercial farmers by offering custom-made financial services within their reach.
-Since its inception in 1912, the bank has been the leading financier in the South African agricultural sector and it strives to be a world-class provider of agricultural financial services on a wholesale, retail, project and micro-finance basis.
+Since its inception in 1912, the bank has been the leading financier in the South African agricultural sector and it strives to be a world-class provider of agricultural financial services on a wholesale, retail, project and microfinance basis.
 Land Bank supports economic growth through the provision of agricultural financial services by means of operating in the money market.
 Land Bank's broader objective is to contribute to rural development, stability, social upliftment and job creation in South Africa.
 The bank offers its products and services to mega/corporate farmers, medium to large and smallholder farmers in all the nine provinces of South Africa.
 The tailor-made solutions available to clients entail the following:

 3.1.1.
-Mortgage loan
+MORTGAGE LOAN

-- The long-term loan is designed to finance capital expenditure related to agriculture; this is for the purchase and improvement of fixed agricultural property. - Mortgage loans can also be used to consolidate debts related to the purchase of property or other purposes related to agricultural capital expenditure. - Term is dependent on the purpose of the loan and offered for up to 25 years. - The repayment of the loan is linked to the cash flow cycle of the business. - Security for these loans can be in the form of a bond over fixed property or through additional security arranged in agreement with the bank.
+- The long-term loan is designed to finance capital expenditure related to agriculture; this is for the purchase of land and property, including the improvement of fixed agricultural property. - Mortgage loans can also be used to consolidate debts related to the purchase of property or other purposes related to agricultural capital expenditure. - Term is dependent on the purpose of the loan and offered for up to 25 years. - The repayment of the loan is linked to the cash flow cycle of the business. - Security for these loans can be in the form of a bond over fixed property or through additional security arranged in agreement with the bank.

 3.1.2.
-Medium-term loans
+MEDIUM-TERM LOANS

-- This loan was designed for medium-term agricultural finance requirements.
-Various forms of finance include: - Purchase and installation of equipment related to agriculture - ✓ Purchase of moveable assets - ✓ Purchase of livestock - Establishment of perennial crops - Infrastructural improvements. - The term depends on the purpose of the loan and it is up to 15 years. - The repayment of the loan is linked to the cash flow cycle of the business. - Security for these loans can be in the form of a bond over fixed property or through additional security arranged in agreement with the bank.
+This loan was designed for medium-term agricultural finance requirements.
+Various forms of finance include:

+- Purchase and installation of equipment related to agriculture - Purchase of moveable assets - Purchase of livestock - Establishment of perennial crops - Infrastructural improvements. - The term of the loan is ranges from 5 to 15 years. - The repayment of the loan is linked to the cash flow cycle of the business. - Security for these loans can be in the form of a bond over fixed property or through additional security arranged in agreement with the bank.

 3.1.3.
-Instalment loan finance (Assets finance)
+INSTALMENT LOAN FINANCE (ASSETS FINANCE)